reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 Let's talk a bit about these dependencies:

 * `spring-cloud-starter-aws` provides core AWS Cloud dependencies such as `spring-cloud-aws-context` and `spring-cloud-aws-autoconfiguration`.
-* Out of the box `spring-cloud-aws-context` provides support for Memcached but for Redis, it needs Spring Data Redis dependency.
+* Out of the box `spring-cloud-aws-context` provides support for Memcached but for Redis, it needs the Spring Data Redis dependency.
 * Spring Data Redis gives us access to Spring Cache abstraction, and also [Lettuce](https://lettuce.io/) which is a popular Redis client.

-`spring-cloud-aws-autoconfiguration` glues everything together and configures a `CacheManager` which is required by Spring Cache abstraction to provide caching services to the application.
+`spring-cloud-aws-autoconfiguration` glues everything together and configures a `CacheManager` which is required by the Spring Cache abstraction to provide caching services to the application.

 Spring Cloud AWS does all the heavy lifting of configuring the caches for us.
 All we need to do is to provide the name of the cache.
 Let's look at how we can do that.

 ## Caching with Spring Boot

-The easiest way to implement caching in a Spring Boot application is by using [Spring Boot Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).
+The easiest way to implement caching in a Spring Boot application is by using Spring Boot's Cache Abstraction.
 Please read our article on [Implementing Cache in a Spring Application](https://reflectoring.io/spring-boot-cache/) to dive deeper into the topic.

 In this section, we will only understand the configuration required for the integration of Spring Cloud AWS with ElastiCache.